core-wg/senml-etch/draft-ietf-core-senml-etch.md

 ~~~

 The resolved form of records (Section 4.6 of {{RFC8428}}) is used when
-comparing the names and times of the Target and Fetch Records to
+comparing the names, times, and units of the Target and Fetch Records to
 accommodate for differences in use of the base values.
 In resolved form
 the SenML name in the example above becomes "2001:db8::2/3311/0/5850".
 Since there is no base time in the Pack, the time in resolved form is